HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 This IG uses the process below for implementing an assessment instrument.
 The process can be used for assessment instruments vetted by Gravity but can also be applied to other assessment instruments.

 * **Use a LOINC-encoded assessment instrument**:  [LOINC Components](https://loinc.org/kb/faq/structure/) and [LOINC Answer Lists](https://loinc.org/forums/topic/answer-lists/) standardize the coding and facilitate leveraging the open-source NLM [LHC-Forms Widget](https://lhcforms.nlm.nih.gov/lhcforms).
-* **Convert the LOINC-encoded assessment instrument to an [SDC FHIR Questionnaire]**: The open-source NLM [LHC-Forms Widget](https://lhcforms.nlm.nih.gov/lhcforms) supports this step by rendering input forms based on FHIR [Questionnaire] for Web-based applications and can be used to build and edit FHIR Questionnaires.
+* **Convert the LOINC-encoded assessment instrument to an [SDC Questionnaire]**: The open-source NLM [LHC-Forms Widget](https://lhcforms.nlm.nih.gov/lhcforms) supports this step by rendering input forms based on FHIR [Questionnaire] for Web-based applications and can be used to build and edit FHIR Questionnaires.
 For some assessment instruments, this step may include establishing calculation logic to define the result of some questions as a function of answers to other questions (e.g., where one or more questions determine an answer to another “question” as in Hunger Vital Sign Question 3).
-* **Execute the [SDC FHIR Questionnaire]**: Using an appropriate application (e.g., the open-source NLM [FHIR SDC SMART App](https://lhcforms.nlm.nih.gov/sdc)) create an [SDC QuestionnaireResponse]
+* **Execute the [SDC Questionnaire]**: Using an appropriate application (e.g., the open-source NLM [FHIR SDC SMART App](https://lhcforms.nlm.nih.gov/sdc)) create an [SDC QuestionnaireResponse]
 * **Develop conversion logic to use [StructureMap] and a validation tool to convert the [SDC QuestionnaireResponse] and create these instances (where relevant)**:
   * [Observation][SDOHCC Observation Screening Response] to represent a question-answer(s) pair from the assessment instrument
   * [Condition][SDOHCC Condition] to represent any health concerns identified by the assessment instrument